Paula Deen’s meatloaf recipe is everything you need in your life.

 Tips for the Best Meatloaf

-- Use 85/15 or 80/20 ground beef to ensure super moist and juicy meatloaf.
+- Use the right beef.
+85/15 or 80/20 ground beef to ensure super moist and juicy meatloaf.
 If you don’t want the meatloaf to be too fatty, you can use 90/10 and just add more canned tomatoes to the recipe.

-- Use fresh ground beef as much as you can.
-Beef that’s already been frozen then thawed contains less natural juices.
+- Fresh is best.
+Use fresh ground beef as much as you can.
+Beef that’s already been frozen and then thawed contains less natural juices.
+Using frozen beef results in a dry meatloaf.

-- This meatloaf is already delicious enough as it is, but you can season it with Worcestershire sauce, Italian seasoning, thyme, and smoked paprika for more flavor.
+- Add more seasoning.
+This meatloaf is already delicious enough as it is, but you can season it with Worcestershire sauce, Italian seasoning, thyme, and smoked paprika for more flavor.

-- Shredded cheddar or pepper jack cheese make great flavor additions, too!
+- Cheese please!
+Shredded cheddar or pepper jack cheese make great flavor additions, too!

-- Do not overmix the meat, otherwise, your meatloaf will be dense.
-Mix it by hand just until the ingredients are well-combined.
+- Do not overmix the meat.
+Otherwise, your meatloaf will be dense.
+Mix it by hand until the ingredients are well combined.
+Once everything comes together, step away from the loaf.

-- Meatloaf recipes have varying baking temperatures, from 325 to 400 degrees Fahrenheit.
+- Use a meat thermometer.
+Meatloaf recipes have varying baking temperatures, from 325 to 400 degrees Fahrenheit.
 The only thing you need to remember is that the meatloaf should have an internal temperature of 160 degrees Fahrenheit once done.

-- Let the meatloaf rest for 10 minutes before slicing.
+- Let it rest.
+Allow the meatloaf to rest for 10 minutes before slicing.
 This will allow the meatloaf and its juices to settle, preventing it from falling apart when slicing.

-Thaw in the fridge overnight, remove the foil and reheat at 350 degrees Fahrenheit for about an hour.
+- To reheat.
+Thaw in the fridge overnight, remove the foil, and reheat at 350 degrees Fahrenheit for about an hour.
+Or, just pop individual slices in the microwave (although it will dry out a little).

 What to Serve With Paula Deen’s Meatloaf